 - 1 cup raisins

 - Using a stand mixer or hand mixer with the beater attachment, cream the butter, brown sugar, and granular sugar together until light and fluffy.
-This takes about two minutes on medium-high speed.
+This takes about 3 minutes on medium-high speed.

-- Scrape down your bowl and add the egg and vanilla extract.
-Beat on medium speed until combined, about one minute.
+- Scrape down bowl and add the egg and vanilla extract.
+Beat on medium speed until combined, about 1 minute.

-- Add the flour, baking powder, baking soda, cinnamon, and salt to the mixture.
-Beat on low- medium speed until combined, two minutes or so.
+- Add the all-purpose flour, baking powder, baking soda, ground cinnamon, and salt to the mixture.
+Beat on low speed until almost all of the flour is absorbed, about 2 minutes.

-- Scrape down your bowl and add the rolled oats and raising.
-On low speed mix until combined.
+- Scrape down bowl and add the old fashioned rolled oats and raisins.
+On low speed mix until incorporated.
+The dough will be thick and sticky.

 - Place dough in the refrigerator to chill for thirty to sixty minutes.

-- Preheat your oven to 350° F (177° C) and center the oven rack.
-Prepare two large cookie sheets with either parchment paper or a silicon mat.
+- Preheat oven to 350 °F and center the oven rack.
+Prepare two large cookie sheets with either parchment paper or silicone baking mats.

-- Once the dough has been chilled, use a large ice cream scoop to make two tablespoon portions of cookie dough.
-Be sure to space them around two inches apart on your cookie sheet.
+- Once the dough has been chilled and is no longer sticky, use a cookie scoop to make two tablespoon portions of cookie dough.

-- Bake for 10 to 12 minutes until the bottoms and edges are golden brown.
+- Bake for 10 to 12 minutes, or until the bottoms and edges are golden brown.
+NOTE: The tops will look slightly wet and underdone but will continue to bake and set up after they are removed from the oven.

-- Remove from the oven and allow to cool on the cookie sheet for five minutes before transferring to a cooling rack.
+- Remove the Old Fashioned Oatmeal Raisin cookies from the oven.
+Allow them to cool on the cookie sheet for five minutes before transferring to a cooling rack to cool completely.

 - Covered at room temperature for 7 to 10 days.